Grokitach/Stalker_GAMMA/Patchnotes_0.9.1.md

     - Concussion damages (when ammo didn't penetrate the armor) have been slightly increased and made a bit more random.
     - Concussion damages for HP rounds have been reduced to match their FMJ counter part.
     - Concussion damages of Slugs and Buckshots have been reduced.
 Slugs still stagger in the head, thus making headshot spam still easy.
-    - Slightly reduced damages to NPCs extremities
+    - Slightly reduced damages to NPCs extremities.
     - Removed the melee hit redirection to torso: aim for the head!
 Axes dunk is thus much more powerful.

 - Guns balance:
-    - Saigas mag size increase
+    - Saigas mag size increase.
-    - Reduced endgame 5.45 guns recoil
+    - Reduced endgame 5.45 guns recoil.
-    - Reduced AKM Alfa recoil significantly
+    - Reduced AKM Alfa recoil significantly.
-    - Reduced AKM ISG recoil a little bit
+    - Reduced AKM ISG recoil a little bit.
-    - Reduced AK104 Alfa recoil a little bit
+    - Reduced AK104 Alfa recoil a little bit.
     - Replaced AK104 by AK103 (grenade launcher compatible).
-    - Firebreath Spas12 Salvo suppressor instead of NATO
+    - Firebreath Spas12 Salvo suppressor instead of NATO.
-    - PP2000 - mags have 45 rounds
+    - PP2000 - mags have 45 rounds.
-    - PP2000 - 600rpm as IRL
+    - PP2000 - 600rpm as IRL.
-    - PP2000 - now has high accuracy
+    - PP2000 - now has high accuracy.
     - Vihr reduced recoil, it's now a very strong 9x39 gun.
-    - HOWA20 and RU556 normal 5.56 damages
+    - HOWA20 and RU556 normal 5.56 damages.
+    - Coonan increased recoil and added a silencer model.

 **Balance**
-- Easier bandits, tankier Sin, ISG and Monolith
+- Easier bandits, tankier Sin, ISG and Monolith.
-- Slightly increased end game NPCs head armor to actor levels
+- Slightly increased end game NPCs head armor to actor levels.
 - ISG teleporting should now avoid the bullet (bullet dodge system).
 - Reduced exo outfit and exo helmet drop chance to match new north population.
-- Some Scopes were moved at higher Trader Supply Level
+- Some Scopes were moved at higher Trader Supply Level.
-- Removed SVT from stashes
+- Removed SVT from stashes.
-- Removed SVT from NPCs loadouts
+- Removed SVT from NPCs loadouts.
-- Reduced Bullet res cap, increased strike res cap
+- Reduced Bullet res cap, increased strike res cap.
-- Reduced exo armors AP res
+- Reduced exo armors AP res.
-- Bit more common saiga isg , bit more rare raptr
+- Bit more common saiga isg , bit more rare raptr.
-- More rare Desert Eagle
+- More rare Desert Eagle.
-- Increased toz 106 20ga conversion price
+- Increased toz 106 20ga conversion price.
-- Reduced dynamic fields artefacts spawn
+- Reduced dynamic fields artefacts spawn.
-- Reduced chance of dynamic artefacts spawn
+- Reduced chance of dynamic artefacts spawn.
-- Slightly Increased ammo parts salvaging coefficient (80% to 90%)
+- Slightly Increased ammo parts salvaging coefficient (80% to 90%).
-- Phantom Star duration divided by 4
+- Phantom Star duration divided by 4.
-- Vihr and SVU increased spawn chance on NPCs
+- Vihr and SVU increased spawn chance on NPCs.
-- SVU repair type to advanced
+- SVU repair type to advanced.
-- bit rarer SVD
+- bit rarer SVD.
-- More common basic P90
+- More common basic P90.
-- Bit more rare RPK16
+- Bit more rare RPK16.
-- More rare Nosorog and Spartan Helm armor spawn chance
+- More rare Nosorog and Spartan Helm armor spawn chance.
 - Rebalanced Exo PSUs: No regen, but lower consumptions and higher storage capacities.
-- Multiplied artefacts explosition resistance by 1.5
+- Multiplied artefacts explosition resistance by 1.5.
 - Heavy armors artefacts slots increased (Skat9, Exosuits) to make them more interesting to use.
 - Reduced Drug kit and ammo kit prices.